opentensor/developer-docs/docs/evm-tutorials/index.md

 # Bittensor EVM Smart Contracts

-Full Ethereum virtual machine (EVM) compatibility is now available on subtensor (the blockchain in Bittensor).
-This allows users to deploy most EVM smart contracts on subtensor without changing the code, interact with deployed smart contracts on the subtensor blockchain, and access standard Ethereum JSON-RPC methods.
+A full ethereum virtual machine (EVM) runtime operates as an application layer on top of the Bittensor blockchain (Subtensor).
+This allows users to:
+- deploy most EVM smart contracts on subtensor without changing the code,
+- interact with deployed smart contracts on the subtensor blockchain, and
+- access standard Ethereum JSON-RPC methods.

 Bittensor EVM smart contracts are executed solely on the **Bittensor blockchain, *not* on the Ethereum blockchain.**